RVshare.com

 • Mileage: From Houston to Corpus Christi is 211 miles.

-• Fun Fact: The popular Texas fast-food chain Whataburger got its start in Corpus Christi, and the original location in downtown Corpus Christi is still open.
+• Fun fact: The popular Texas fast-food chain Whataburger got its start in Corpus Christi, and the original location in downtown Corpus Christi is still open.

-Top RV Rentals in Houston, Texas
+Top RV Rentals Near Houston, Texas

-Nearby National Parks
+National Parks

 This part of the U.S. is not known for its national parks, so you’ll have to travel quite a bit if you want to visit some.
 However, the South has a rich history that is celebrated by a number of scenic, entertaining, and educational national historical parks that beg to be explored.
 Here are some of the highlights.